colinxy/colinxy.github.io/_posts/2015-11-08-hello-world.md

 I have been tweaking with [Jekyll](http://jekyllrb.com/), the engine that powers this blog, for the entire day, without using its default layout as it looks like now.
-But of no vail.
-Some error like below kept bugging me.
+But to no avail.
+Some error like the one below kept bugging me.

 ```
 jekyll 2.4.0 | Error:  wrong argument type nil (expected String)